abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 24. Have you come across any recent Data Breach, explain how it happened . (and IR Part : How we can protect against the same ?)
 25. How does NMAP determines the Operating System of the target ?
 26. What is difference in Pass-the-Hash and Pass-the-Ticket ?
+27. What is OAuth and SAML ?
+Explain.